 Event volunteering schemes for Hull and Coventry Cities of Culture, and Edinburgh's Festival City Volunteers all thought carefully about their promotional materials, case studies and advocates to ensure the experiences of disabled people featured prominently.
-In research into the volunteering experiences of disabled people funded by Spirit, Kim Donohue et al. stress that the initial application process is "one of the most important steps to making volunteer opportunities accessible", and urge that organisations pay more attention to these entry points.
-The Critical Mass Playbook suggests developing an Easy Read Welcome Pack, including a manifesto that sets out details for the project, and reassures people (and their carers, if appropriate) that their needs will be met.
+In research into the volunteering experiences of disabled people funded by Spirit, Kim Donohue et al. stress that the initial application process is "one of the most important steps to making volunteer opportunities accessible", and urge that organisations pay more attention to these entry points.8 The Critical Mass Playbook suggests developing an Easy Read Welcome Pack, including a manifesto that sets out details for the project, and reassures people (and their carers, if appropriate) that their needs will be met.9 of events investigating the changing star of being chronically ill' which "aims to reject the binary of 'sick' and 'well' and le at what just 'is'".
+Artists funded through Unlimited also explored this topic through that someone is disabled, and potentially that this is a fixed aspect of someone's that this is a fixed aspect of someone's immediately obvious, and indeed under the social model someone may be disabled in some circumstances but not others.